 The Need for Innovation in Human Resources Is Real

 Human Resources sector needs to evolve and change rapidly.
 We are in the middle of a revolution in the labour market, and smart organizations have already started looking for ways to reinvent themselves.
 The new generation of employees pretends better working conditions and a healthier work-life balance.
 It’s up to human resources to rise to the challenge and offer services that are more in line with the needs of nowadays talented people.

 To achieve that, all of us should put a strong focus on growth and innovation.
 A good start is to offer the right amount of flexibility and mobility, which, by the way, goes a long way in increasing work performance.
 You can get creative with your flexible work arrangements.

 - One example is remote work.
 If properly arranged, it offers great advantages for everyone, such as savings on travel and infrastructure costs, more productivity, more autonomy, and low carbon footprint.

 Everything has been changing so rapidly in our industry the last few years, that we all have to act fast and be smart if we don’t want to lag behind.
-Technology skills are paramount, especially in Europe, where approximately 35% of workers do not have even basic digital skills – we are well aware of that.
-But in a world of automation, machine learning and virtual reality, it’s the human skills who will make the difference.
+Technology skills are paramount, especially in Europe, where approximately 35% of workers do not have necessary digital skills – we are well aware of that.
+But in a world of automation, machine learning and virtual reality, it’s the human skills which will make the difference.

 In conclusion, for me and Ampersand World the event was a big step forward: not only has it increased our team’s knowledge base, but it also has given me the drive to break with past models.
-Innovation is all about change and change can be uncomfortable.
-The only way to discover new opportunities, though, is to get out of your comfort zone.
+Innovation is all about change, and change can be uncomfortable.
+The only way to discover new opportunities is to get out of your comfort zone.
 I hope that this bold and to-do attitude will inspire anyone who does business with us.